TedSIWEILIU/tedsiweiliu.github.io/_pages/about.md

 I am an Assistant Professor at the School of Natural and Computing Science, University of Aberdeen, UK.
 Before this position, I was a Postdoctoral researcher at MBZUAI.
 Currently, I work on the following topics with my collaborators all over the world:
 1. LLM Multi-agent Collaboration
-2. GNN for biomedical network interaction (e.g., DNA, RNA, Protein, Bacteria)
+2. GNN for biomedical network interaction (e.g., DNA, RNA, Protein, Diseases, Bacteria)
 3. Multi-modal Single-cell Analysis